-The destination needs to be unique for a billing profile.
-The system will return an error if a destination is specified twice, both for the file upload and the input via the web interface.
+The {source, destination, direction} combination needs to be unique for a billing profile.
+The system will return an error if such a set is specified twice, both for the file upload and the input via the web interface.

 There are several internal services (vsc, conference, voicebox) which will need a specific destination entry with a domain-based destination.
-If you don't want to charge the same (or nothing) for those services, add a fee for destination ^.\@.+\.local\$ there.
-If you want to charge different amounts for those services, break it down into separate fee entries for ^.\@vsc\.local\$, ^.\@conference\.local\$ and ^.\@voicebox\.local\$ with the according fees.
+If you don't want to charge the same (or nothing) for those services, add a fee for destination \.local\$ there.
+If you want to charge different amounts for those services, break it down into separate fee entries for @vsc\.local\$, @conference\.local\$ and @voicebox\.local\$ with the according fees.
 NOT CREATING EITHER THE CATCH-ALL FEE OR THE SEPARATE FEES FOR THE .local DOMAIN WILL BREAK YOUR RATING PROCESS!